Treee/webgl2-app/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-If tests begin to fail on 2nd run, find assignment `this._discoveredLazyRoutes` and remove the ternary with the following code `this._discoveredLazyRoutes = this._getLazyRoutesFromNgtools();`
+If tests begin to fail on 2nd run, find assignment `this._discoveredLazyRoutes` and replace the ternary with the following code `this._discoveredLazyRoutes = this._getLazyRoutesFromNgtools();`

 ## Running end-to-end tests